andrewglass3/ansible-osx-setup/README.md

 - VSCode + default plugins and configuration
 - Lots of other tools and utilities

+## Potential Error Causes

+Running this ansible playbook against a machine which has manually installed packages may result in errors - even though it can see the package is installed.
+This is something I need to tidy and improve the failure logic.
+Ideally this should be run against a clean install mac.
+For the meant time let brew and ASDF manage your packages which would normally be installed with this repo.

 ## Customising

 Everything can be customised by editing `ansible_osx.yml`.